Pierce, Marcia M. Department of Biological Sciences, Eastern Kentucky University, Richmond, Kentucky.

 - Additional Readings

 A disease or infection acquired in a hospital or other health-care facility.
 Nosocomial diseases are pathological disorders that occur in patients during the course of a hospital stay.
 They also can occur in other health-care facilities, such as a clinic in which a patient becomes exposed to an infectious agent.
 Therefore, nosocomial diseases are often known as health-care-associated infections (HAIs).
 The process of transfer of pathogens (Fig. 1) to susceptible patients can occur through accidental contamination from a health-care worker, a contaminated environment, or some other source.
-See also: Disease; Hospital infections; Infection; Opportunistic infections; Pathogen
+See also: Disease; Infection; Opportunistic infections; Pathogen

 The content above is only an excerpt.